-The Permittee shall file with the Commission the name, address, email, phone number, and emergency phone number of the site manager 14 days prior to commercial operation of the facility.
-The Permittee shall provide the site manager's contact information to affected landowners, residents, local government units and other interested persons 14 days prior to commercial operation of the facility.
+The Permittee shall file with the Commission the name, address, email, phone number, and emergency phone number of the site manager 14 days prior to the pre-operation meeting for the facility.
+The Permittee shall provide the site manager's contact information to affected landowners, residents, local government units and other interested persons 14 days prior to the pre-operation meeting for the facility.
 The Permittee may change the site manager at any time upon notice to the Commission, affected landowners, local government units and other interested persons.